Is this article for you? It covers information for donors giving through Give Lively pages/forms.

 Why is this important?

-In some cases, donors may have been attempting to complete donations before a tax deadline — such as before midnight on December 31.
-The receipt may not immediately look like the deadline was met, but it is accurate in UTC and can be confirmed as valid with a tax expert or accountant when filing taxes.
+In some cases, donors may have been attempting to complete donations before a tax deadline – such as before midnight on December 31.
+If the time and date are shown in UTC, the receipt may not immediately look like the deadline was met, but it is accurate in UTC and can be confirmed with a tax expert or accountant as a valid donation made within the timeframe of the donor’s actual location.

-For example, a donor based in San Francisco who completes a donation at 7pm PST on December 31 will see it as having been completed at 03:00 UTC on January 1.
+For example, a donor based in San Francisco who has not selected a preferred timezone and completes a donation at 7pm PST on December 31 will see it as having been completed at 03:00 UTC on January 1.
 That is not a mistake.
 Since PST is UTC-8, the UTC time is 8 hours later, or 3am.
 But the receipt, although it shows it in UTC, accurately reflects a donation time of 7pm on December 31 for a person located in Pacific Standard Time.

 Related Articles